keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 a parking lot (De Reep, TODO: put gmap link) very close to Saint Bavo's Cathedral, we walked towards the cathedral where the **Ghent Altarpiece** (also called **The Mystic Lamb**; and in Dutch it's called **Het Lam Gods**) is in.

-It was already around noon time and we booked the visiting session at `13:30PM`, we therefore decided to have lunch first before going in.
-Coincidentally, across the street was a Chinese noodles' restaurant standing, just what I needed!
-We went inside without any hesitation.
-Some moments later my friend and his family also arrived at the restaurant and met with us.
+Standing in front of the cathedral, it was already around noon time and we booked the visiting session starting at `13:30PM`, therefore, we decided to have lunch before going in.
+Coincidentally, right across the street was a Chinese noodles' restaurant standing, just what I needed!
+We went right in without any hesitation.
+Some moments later my friend and his family also arrived and met us at the restaurant.
+The food was decent and it was not expensive (I ordered beef noodle soup and it was around €15).

+Not long after lunch, we walked back to Saint Bavo's Cathedral for the altarpiece.

+The catholic cathedral was big and beautiful.
+Obviously it was a popular tourist destination, there were a lot of tourists when we were there.
+Many of them were lined up inside to buy the tickets to see the altarpiece as well.
+We already bought the tickets online, so we just skipped the line and went right in.

 ## The Graffiti Street and Gravensteen Castle